jonocodes/whyfi/slides.md

 		<td class="column-1">100</td><td class="column-2">Zero</td>
 	</tr></tbody></table>

-Note: average PLOS employee puts in 7% from pay check
+Note: average PLOS employee puts in 7% from pay check.

+The size of your take home pay does not matter.

 ---